UNiCA (band): Manila (2010-2011)

 After uploading "¿Por qué?" to YouTube, the unexpected happened.
 A local radio put the track on rotation.
 A Manila-based Zamboangueña, composer Geraldine Therese Lim, was among those who heard it on the radio.
 Lim was in the city, scouting for local talent.
 Lim couldn't get the song out of her head, and immediately translated it into Tagalog.
 Lim said she later browsed the Internet and found Francel and Demz singing it.
 She immediately contacted them.
 It was Lim, through the help of her close friend Pia Santiago, who opened the door for the band to get a contract.
 But even before they could start recording, bad news came.
 Francel had to leave because she was a candidate for cum laude.
 Thus Maldita's final line-up is Whey, Dems, drummer Mohammad Reda Nubhan, bassist Jimi Tristan Ong and lead guitarist Renever Bandiola.

 Maldita (2011)

 In 2011, the band signed a record distribution deal and released their first full-length album, titled Maldita, under Viva Records.
 The album featured the hit-song "¿Por qué?", along with its Tagalog version "Bakit?".

-As UNiCA (2012-present)
+As UNiCA (2012-2015)

 According to their Twitter account Maldita will be renamed as ÚNiCA and will release their 2nd album after.